 A small business program has also been developed and submitted in TrAMS.
 ADOT hosts extensive outreach to DBEs and small businesses.
 ADOT hosts an annual DBE conference and EXPO and quarterly task force meetings with the DBE community.
 ADOT also provides training and technical support, industry resources, and other support activities.
-Information about ADOT's Small Business Concern program is available online at http://azdot.gov/business-business-engagement-and-compliance/business-registration-and-certification/small-business-concern-%28sbc%29-registration.
+Information about ADOT's Small Business Concern program is available online at ADOT Small Business Concern Registration.